samoletek/broker-calculator/README.md

    - **Vehicle Multiplier:** Adjusts the price based on the vehicle's value category.
    - **Weather Multiplier:** Modifies the price if adverse weather conditions are detected along the route.
    - **Traffic Multiplier:** Accounts for potential delays due to heavy traffic.
-   - **Auto Show Multiplier:** Increases the cost if there are auto show events near the pickup or delivery locations.
    - **Fuel Multiplier:** Reflects changes in fuel prices along the route.

 4. **Additional Services and Toll Costs:**